AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 instance Datatype DList where datatypeName _ = "[]"
 ```

+### Digression

-Note: even better would be to index the metadata representation types over
+Even better would be to index the metadata representation types over
 the type they refer to.
 Something like:

 ```wiki